sloria/old-site/index.md

 ### Biologist by formal education, programmer by self-education, and  octopus enthusiast.

-I go to class at the University of Wisconsin-Madison, do research at the [Marler Laboratory][marlerlab], and write code at the [Waisman Center for Brain Imaging][waisman].
+I go to class at the University of Wisconsin-Madison, do research at the [Marler Laboratory][marlerlab], and write code for the [Waisman Center for Brain Imaging][waisman] and [Center for Open Science][cos].

 I'm an amateur at everything in a constant struggle to [turn pro](/a-professional-reinvents-himself).